Learn to be a sleeping beauty!

 - Take a magnesium supplement at bedtime.
 Magnesium is responsible for over 300 enzyme reactions in the body and you must have it for your cells to make energy.
 Magnesium helps anything tight relax and can improve your sleep.
 Try 300-500mg of magnesium citrate, glycerinate taurate, or aspartate before bed.

 - Drink sleep promoting herbal tea.
 There are many delicious sleep promoting teas like Chamomile, Lavender, Holy Basil and Ashwagandha.
-Try making a medicinal dose by steeping 2 tea bags for 3-4 minutes and drinking before you head up to bed.
+Try making a medicinal dose by steeping 2 tea bags for 3-4 minutes, adding a few drops of CBD oil, and drinking before you head up to bed.

 Longevity Benefits of Sleep: